davido912/voucher_api/README.md

 #### Requirements:
-In order to run this project, Docker needs to be installed and running.
+In order to run this project, Docker needs to be installed and running (on MacOS, ensure sufficient resources are dedicated via Docker preferences).
 Furthermore, ensure that the ports used in the docker-compose are not blocked by other processes you might already have running.
 For example if you have postgres installed and it keeps port 5432 blocked, do close the service.